casangi/casadocs/docs/tasks/task_listobs.rst

    `Visibility Data
    Selections <https://casa.nrao.edu/casadocs-devel/stable/calibration-and-visibility-data/data-selection-in-a-measurementset>`__
    for details).
-The task also returns a dictionary with the metadata, see Examples for the content and structure of the dictionary.
+The task also returns a dictionary with the metadata; see Examples for the content and structure of the dictionary.
 Note that the dictionary does not include antenna related metadata.